 The base recipe of this Salted Caramel Fudge might look familiar if you’ve been reading here for a while.
 It’s based on my Fannie May Fudge with a layer of creamy caramel and coarse salt on top.

 Bite into this velvety smooth fudge for an explosion of sweetness tempered by the perfect touch of saltiness.
-I love this one for Christmas!
+I love adding this to our list Christmas candy recipes!

 - Espresso Powder – This deepens the flavor of the chocolate fudge layer.
 You can also substitute any strong instant coffee powder.